saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 ```

 ##### Nginx Ingress Controller
-Load balancers are nice, but creating a seperate load balancer for each ingress is for sure not a nice design.
-Also we might want to route our traffic accoring some hostnames or path in the URL.
+Load balancers are nice but creating a separate load balancer for each ingress is for sure not a nice design.
+Also, we might want to route our traffic according some hostnames or path in the URL.
 For that we are using a Nginx controller.
 We are creating is with helm for our convenience and save some yaml files.
-At that point you probabbly don't have helm installed, so let's do that first:
+At that point you probably don't have helm installed, so let's do that first:
 ```
 wget https://get.helm.sh/helm-v3.3.0-rc.1-linux-arm64.tar.gz
 tar xvzf helm-v3.3.0-rc.1-linux-arm64.tar.gz